Datura innoxia: Similar species

 Datura innoxia is quite similar to D. metel, to the point of being confused with it in early scientific literature.
 D. metel is a closely related plant, believed until recently to be of Old World provenance (though now thought to have been brought to Asia from the Antilles no earlier than the sixteenth century) and misconstrued as being referred to in the works of Avicenna in eleventh century Persia.
 D. stramonium differs in having much smaller flowers, seed capsules dehisceing by four distinct valves, and dentate leaves, while the more closely related D. wrightii differs in having wider, 5-toothed (instead of 10-toothed) flowers which are usually pinkish-violet rather than white.
 D. innoxia differs from D. stramonium, D. metel and D. fastuosa in having about 7 to 10 secondary veins on either side of the midrib of the leaf which anastomose by arches at about 1 to 3 mm. from the margin.
 No anastomosis of the secondary veins are seen in the other 4 major species of Datura.

 Nomenclature

 The currently-accepted botanical name for this plant is Datura innoxia, in spite of the fact that many references spell it Datura inoxia.
 According to Tropicos, a widely accepted authority on botanical names, the inoxia form is due to an error originally made by 18th-century taxonomist Philip Miller, and since corrected.

 Miller wrote that the "not noxious" name refers to the soft spines on the fruit, which are in contrast to the sharp spines on other Datura species.
 (Miller refers to the ... "oval fruit, covered with long, soft, innocent spines" ...).

 Toxicity

-All parts of Datura plants are toxic, containing dangerous levels of tropane alkaloids and may be fatal if ingested by humans and other animals, including livestock and pets.
+All parts of Datura plants are toxic, containing dangerous levels of tropane alkaloids (hyoscyamine, hyoscine) and may be fatal if ingested by humans and other animals, including livestock and pets.
+The main observed effects of ingestion are enlarged pupils, dry mouth, trouble breathing, blurred vision, hallucinations, panic, death.
 In some places, it is prohibited to buy, sell or cultivate Datura plants.